Nixuge/Single-GPU-Passthrough/Windows 7.md

 </domain>
 ```
 Replace the "27:00.0", "27:00.1", etc... with your IDs from the hooks step.<br>
-Here i've got 4 different IDs for my graphic card, but if you have more/less you can just add/remove some (except the 1st, all device blocks are the same, just counting up)<br>
+Here i've got 4 different IDs for my graphic card, but if you have more/less you can just add or remove some (except the 1st, all device blocks are the same, just counting up)<br>
-As an example, if i have a 5th ID, i'll just have to add:
+As an example, if I have a 5th ID, I'll just have to add:
 ```xml
     <qemu:arg value="-device"/>
     <qemu:arg value="vfio-pci,host=27:00.4,id=hostpci0.1,bus=pcie.0,addr=0x10.4"/>
 ```
-And if i only have 3, i can just remove lines 9-10 on the example:
+And if I only have 3, I can just remove lines 9-10 on the example:
 ```xml
     <qemu:arg value="-device"/>
     <qemu:arg value="vfio-pci,host=27:00.3,id=hostpci0.3,bus=pcie.0,addr=0x10.3"/>